khiwniti/flux-seo-scribe-craft/PLAYGROUND-INSTALL.md

    - WordPress Playground has limited storage
    - Large plugins may encounter issues

-### Minimal Version for Playground
+### Using the Minimal Version

-If you encounter issues with the full plugin, try the minimal version:
+If you encounter issues with the full plugin, the minimal version (`flux-seo-minimal.php`) is specifically designed for WordPress Playground:
-- Use `flux-seo-minimal.php` instead
-- This version has fewer dependencies and is optimized for Playground
+- Smaller file size
+- Fewer dependencies
+- Simpler functionality
+- No external API calls
+- Optimized for Playground's limitations

 ## Expected Results